The Master Craftsmen

 The Master Craftsman

-Guilds became huge, even commanding 'royal approval'.
-They protected, organised, regulated, enforced and controlled the trade within the town boundary.
-The guild badge of honour stood for quality-assurance and was accepted by all as a mark of excellence.
+Guilds became a badge of honour that stood for quality-assurance and was accepted as a mark of excellence.

 The most similar thing we have today is the BSI, British Standards Institution, who currently work to different codes and levels depending on the situation and job.
 Though excellent, BSI could never hope to equal the years of expertise required to become a master craftsmen.